-As explained in previous comments by CROPP, the cultured celery powder is a way of adding "natural" nitrites.
-The quotation marks are appropriate since it isn't possible to achieve the high levels of nitrate needed through organic celery production.
-Given the known health effects of nitrates, we do not believe there is a good reason for keeping celery powder on the National List.
-ATSDR/CDC lists, for example, methemoglobinemia, hypotension, risk of pregnancy complications, a number of reproductive effects, and cancer, among others.
-Regarding cancer, ATSDR says:
+Cultured celery powder is a way of adding "natural" nitrites.
+The quotation marks are appropriate since it is not possible to achieve the high levels of nitrate needed through organic celery production.21 Given the known health effects of nitrates, we do not believe there is a good reason for keeping celery powder on the National List.
+Agency for Toxic Disease Registry (ATSDR)/Centers for Disease Control and Prevention (CDC) lists, for example, methemoglobinemia, hypotension, risk of pregnancy complications, a number of reproductive effects, and cancer, among others.
+Regarding cancer, ATSDR says:22